Quality Inn & Suites Albany Airport

 Salvaged in 2005, by the New York State Museum and various other public and private sector societies and agencies, the Day Peckinpaugh is the only intact canal motor ship of New York.
 Originally, built as a cargo carrier in the year 1921, the Day Peckinpaugh is set to be moored at the Matton Shipyard.
 Also, the ship is added to the National Register of Historic Places.

-The Urger is the epitome of a 'little tugboat that could', it was built in 1901 and since then it has been pushing people and boats around the Midwest and Northeast waterways.
-It is definitely one of the oldest working vessels in the country and today it still charters people around the scenic towns along the Hudson River.
-The crew ferries people on the river during the Summer and Fall seasons only; for complete schedule, check the New York State Canals website.
+The Urger is the epitome of the 'little tugboat that could.'
+Built in 1901, it has been pushing people and boats around the Midwest and Northeast waterways for over a hundred years.
+Moreover, it is definitely one of the oldest working vessels in the country today and it still charters people around the scenic towns along the Hudson River.
+The crew ferries people on the river during the Summer and Fall seasons only.

 This museum strives to instill a sense of wonder and discovery in young minds, inspiring a lifelong exploration of science and technology.
 They offer hands-on exhibits for exploring, discovering and imagining the world of science and technology.

-The Albany Institute of History & Art is dedicated to the preservation of the history of the Upper Hudson River Valley.
-The variety of exhibits range from that of local products to masterpieces of the Hudson River Valley School.
-Impressionist art hangs besides contemporary artworks by some of New York's best artists as well as furniture produced in the state.
-There are always changing exhibits, openings and shows, so check out their website for upcoming events and special conferences that happen on site.
+The Albany Institute of History & Art is dedicated to the preservation of the Upper Hudson River Valley's history.
+The variety of exhibits range from local craftsmanship to works from the influential Hudson River Valley School with founder Thomas Cole at the forefront.
+In addition to local oeuvres, impressionist art hangs besides contemporary, all enclosed within one of upstate New York's best museums.
+Of course like many museums, there are always changing exhibits, openings and shows, however most of the permanent collection presents work from the 17th-Century to present.

 Operated by the New Netherland Museum, the Half Moon is a reproduction of the 85-foot ship that Henry Hudson sailed from Holland to the New World in 1609.
 This living history museum sometimes docks and offers tours in Albany.